wu1du2/iddb/README.md

 grpc: 1.34.0-dev

 ## Design
-Next, we will introduce the design of iddb. iddb consists of 5 main modules, iparser(parsing input SQL statements), irpc (data transmission and networking), iquerymanager(query analyzation and optimization), imeta(synchronizing metadata) and iexecuter(executing SQL in local mysql databases)
+Next, we will introduce the design of iddb. iddb consists of 6 main modules, iparser(parsing input SQL statements), irpc (data transmission and remote executor call), iqueryanalyzer(query analyzation) and iqueryoptimizer(optimization), imeta(synchronizing metadata by etcd) and iexecuter(executing SQL in local mysql databases)

 ### overview
-123